euvinkeel/euvinkeel.github.io/content/tango/Tango - Reflection.md

 When I first set out to make this, I really just needed a push to code something again.
 It had been a while since I sat down and tried to complete a full project, so I thought that recreating one of my favorite morning routines (playing LinkedIn's games) would be a simple & quick way to de-rust.
 More importantly, the only [other site](https://tangogame.org) that offers an infinite-mode version of the game had some issues with it.
 At the time, changing the puzzles sometimes resulted in tiles not responding to clicks, I had to refresh the page sometimes, the board was too visually different from the original, and it wasn't actually infinite (there are 100 pre-set boards).

 Overall, I'm pretty happy with how it runs and looks.
-There are optimizations to be made: notably, the backtracking algorithm used to generate random boards & the way each individual rive instance loads.
+There are optimizations to be made: notably, the backtracking algorithm used to generate random boards & the way each individual Rive instance loads.
 There could be more features, like open sourcing the TangoTS module, making it *actually* modular and portable, high scores, ELO rankings...

 But I'll leave the project as it is right now.
 As time went on, I think I became unsatisfied with what exactly I was learning.

 # Learnings

-This project forced me to dive right in to new tools.
+This project forced me to dive right into new tools.

 Rive, despite all the struggles I had with it, has become really attractive to me for creating animated graphics and putting that polish & shine on things.
 As someone with experience with DaVinci Resolve and Blender, I really appreciate a proper visual editor for getting animated graphics just right.

-I also found myself reaching for tailwind for really quick styling iteration, and the v4 release has been such a nice step away from wrangling config files.
+I also found myself reaching for Tailwind for really quick styling iteration, and the v4 release has been such a nice step away from wrangling config files.

 The more I become accustomed to these, the faster I can make stuff happen.
 The more I become accustomed to common problems, the faster I can skip through them and get to the juicy parts of a project.